-Right at the beginning of 2018, Google announced the introduction of custom intent audiences for video campaigns on AdWords.
+Since 2017, Google announced the introduction of custom intent audiences for video campaigns on AdWords.
 The new change got everyone excited because YouTube’s size is increasing manifold!

 The new audience type will allow products and services to reach users on different platforms by targeting relevant segments that frequently search for specific keywords related to the product’s specific marketing campaign.
 In Google’s own words, the new audience type is a way to, “Move undecided customers to action using the persuasive power of video.”

 As an example, if someone searches for a video game on Google, your firm can target that person in your audience to show a video ad of your video game on the next video they watch.
 This highly customized, catered process of selective advertisement will maximize the returns on your investment and increase your product’s lead to close ratio.